Encourage deep thinking with these fifth grade writing prompts that provide 5th graders with plenty of interesting ideas to write about.

 So pencil into your lesson plans this week a few of these fun fifth grade writing prompts.

 Fifth Grade Writing Prompts

-1. What is something you believe children should be able to vote on?
-Explain why.
+1. What is something you believe 5th graders should be able to vote on and why?

 3. Explain whether video games would be better if they were made by children or adults.

 4. Write the characteristics of your favorite relative.